noahehall/theBookOfNoah/0current/hashicorp/nomad.md

 - each job may have multiple groups which multiple tasks that should be colocated on a client machine
 - definitely recommend reviewing the stanza links up top to get the full digest of options
 - attrs
-  - type: type of job, defaults to service
+  - type: type of nomad scheduler; service, system, batch, sysbatch
   - region: determines which servers are able to schedule this job
   - datacenters: determines which clients are able to execute tasks in this job
+  - all_at_once: should only be used in special circumstances, like christmas and birthdays
+  - name: override the name of the job
+  - namespace: this is no longer enterprise only
+  - priority: between 1 and 100

 ### update